-Colorado Forest Restoration Institute at Colorado State University for computer modeling and mapping expertise; Kim Smoyer of Smoyer and Assoc. for facilitation services; Joanna Zarach for work on the Chaffee Rec Survey; Dean Russell at the County Assessor's Office for GIS web-maps that deliver planning data for everyone to use; Garrett Smith at Pointer Consulting for developing the Campsite Collector App; and agency leaders who provided encouragement: Diana Trujillo - USFS; Keith Berger - BLM; and Brett Ackerman, Dan Zimmerer and Dan Gibbs - Colorado Parks and Wildlife.
-Ben Lara, Kalem Lenard, Dominique Naccarato, Tom Waters, Jamin Grigg and Cindy Williams contributed a zillion hours to help lead the program.
+Colorado Forest Restoration Institute at Colorado State University for computer modeling and mapping expertise; Kim Smoyer of Smoyer and Assoc. for facilitation services; Joanna Zarach for work on the Chaffee Rec Survey; Dean Russell at the County Assessor's Office for GIS web-maps that deliver planning data for everyone to use; Garrett Smith at Pointer Consulting for developing the Campsite Collector App; and agency leaders who provided encouragement: Diana Trujillo - USFS; Keith Berger - BLM; Dan Gibbs - Colorado Department of Natural Resources; and Brett Ackerman and Dan Zimmerer - Colorado Parks and Wildlife .
+Ben Lara, Kalem Lenard, Dominique Naccarato, Tom Waters, Jamin Grigg and Cindy Williams contributed a zillion hours to advance the program.